We were invited to spend a few days of luxury glamping in West Wales at Felin Geri. Here’s our story…

 If you’re into walking, the Welsh Coastal Path winds its merry way all along this part of the world, and the rugged cliffs and endless sea views reminded us of Cornwall, only with fewer tourists.
 Inland there are also the Preseli Hills and several leafy woodland walks to choose from.

 We love a good crumbling ruin, and some of the best castles to visit in Wales can be found in this neck of the woods.
 A particular highlight for us was Cilgerran Castle, a 13th Century ruin just outside Cardigan and not far from Felin Geri.
 The site is pretty spectacular, overlooking a gorge with the River Teifi down below.
 It was once home to a famous princess who was rumoured to be the lover of Henry I.

 Just down the river from Cilgerran Castle is St Dogmaels Abbey, a medieval Benedictine abbey with a small museum and cafe.
 It’s not a huge site, but something a bit different and well worth half an hour of your time.

-Still down on the Pembrokeshire Coast, which is only about an hour from Felin Geri, we popped into the tranquil grounds of Lamphey Bishop’s Palace, a former country retreat for medieval bishops from St Davids.
+Still down in beautiful Pembrokeshire, which is only about an hour from Felin Geri, we popped into the tranquil grounds of Lamphey Bishop’s Palace, a former country retreat for medieval bishops from St Davids.
 We were the only ones there, and wished we’d brought a picnic to sit in the daisy meadow alongside the buzzing bees and enjoy the peace and quiet.
 There are quite a few buildings still standing at this once rather grand palace, and the best part?
 Entrance is free!

 Saving the best until last, our favourite of all the things to do in Pembrokeshire and Ceredigion, has to be St Govan’s Chapel.
 A hidden chapel perched precariously half way down a cliff, with dramatic sea views and a handful of imaginative tales to explain its existence.